 St. Joan’s Corridor,

 - The Chaplains at CHI at Temple Street are specifically trained in pastoral care in a hospital setting and work as part of the multidisciplinary team in the hospital.

 - The Chaplaincy Department seeks to meet the pastoral and emotional needs of the patients, families and staff by offering support in the healthcare setting.

 - We are available to be a source of comfort, empathy, compassion and hope to families particularly during times of crisis or bereavement.

-- At the request of families we facilitate blessings and also liaise with the priests of the hospital parish or with a family’s own priest or minister to arrange sacramental or pastoral care.
+- At the request of families we facilitate blessings and also liaise with a family’s own priest or minister to arrange sacramental or pastoral care.

 - We organise and lead services for families and/or staff.